P5vc/Documentation/Contributing/codeStandards.md

 - Care more about efficiency than readability, but only when a valid, noticeable impact would be made, or could be foreseeably made in the future.
 Use good judgment when deciding if the efficiency to readability trade-off is worth it
 - Avoid dependencies whenever reasonable; if you must rely on a dependency, only import what you need
 - Do not worry about line length
+  - The one exception is docstrings: each line of a docstring should not exceed 80 characters in length.

 ### Naming Conventions